Breathing Technique for Stress Management

 .
 Discontinue if this breathing exercise causes you any adverse reactions

-Thank you! be sure to follow us on all socials @theemochayoga and subscribe to our youtube channel for free guided meditations!
+Thank you and be sure to follow us on all socials @theemochayoga and subscribe to our youtube channel for free guided meditations!